 Start with understanding the service offerings by the personal financial planner.
 Here it is important that you should also be clear on what kind of services you are looking for.

-Some planners offer plan-only service i.e. they prepare financial plans and provide only recommendations and the rest you have to take care of, like execution of the advice, investment management, etc.
+Some planners offer plan-only services i.e. they prepare financial plans and provide only recommendations and the rest you have to take care of, like the execution of the advice, investment management, etc.

 While some planners offer both financial planning and investment management services.